DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 * Due to losses they suffered on the road and the threat of the Devil in Castle Ravenloft, the refugees are unwilling to risk the journey back home, instead hoping to wait until the Baron sees reason and allows them to enter the walls.
 * Roughly one-quarter of the refugees have become addicted to "dream pastries," a foodstuff sold by the peddler Morgantha.
 These refugees seek an escape from the misery and despair of their situation.
 Those who eat a dream pastry fall into a trance as described in <span class="citation">Dream Pastries (p.
 125)</span>.

 The refugees are lost in despair.
-Some recall a superstition that red-haired Barovian woman bring misfortune, and suggest that Ireena herself has brought a curse upon their people.
+Some recall a superstition that red-haired Barovian women bring misfortune, and suggest that Ireena herself has brought a curse upon their people.
 Few have any wish to deal with her further.

 Following her interaction with the refugees, Ireena is enraged by the Baron's callousness, and vows to make her best efforts to secure entry for the refugees into Vallaki.
 ### The Guards at the Gates